gelatodigital/gelato-uniswap/README.md

 7. You should now have `100 Rinkeby Dai` from the `Compound Faucet`

 ## Clone this repo

 ```
 git clone https://github.com/gelatodigital/gelato-kyber.git

 cd gelato-kyber

 yarn install  # or npm install

+touch .env
 ```

 You will probably see some `gyp-error` depending on which version of `node` you use.
 Don't worry about it.

 ## Environment

-Add a `.env` file to the project root level with the following entries:
+Input the following entries into your `.env` file:

 **Make sure `.env` is in `.gitignore` !**